rpeg/rym-add-helper/README.md

 ## Specs

-- Domain logic written in TypeScript; Chrome API scripts in JavaScript.
+- Domain logic written in TypeScript.
 - Injects a [preact](https://github.com/preactjs/preact) app into the current tab when extension is toggled.
+- ~350KB

 ## Setup